alli2026/NotificationSystem/README.md

 This is a WhatsApp notification

 Prerequisites: MacOS, Windows, Linux, or any other OS that supports Java.
 Java JDK 17+ installed or any Java IDE.

+Dependency Management: No external dependencies or external libraries required.
+Java JDK 17+ required.

+Documentation (Architecure Overview): This project uses the Strategy design pattern.
+The NotificationMedium interface defines how notifications are sent, and each concrete class provides it's own implementation.
+The AlertSystem class uses composition by holding a NotificationMedium object instead of inheriting from it.
+This allows the notification method to be changed at runtime without modifying the AlertSystem class.
+This design supports the Open–Closed Principle, allowing new notification mediums to be added by creating new classes without modifying the existing system.